 Dr. John Sarno and TMS: Similarities and Differences with Our Work

-Most people who have heard about the mindbody connection are familiar with Dr. John Sarno and his work with Tension Myoneural Syndrome (TMS) and may be wondering why we at the PPDA prefer the term Psychophysiologic Disorder (PPD).
-You may be wondering what our thoughts are on Dr. Sarno, if our approach to treating mindbody symptoms differ, and generally why there have been so many terms to describe the mindbody connection over the years.
+Many people who have heard about the mind-body connection are familiar with Dr. John Sarno and his work with Tension Myoneural Syndrome (TMS) and might be wondering why we prefer the term Psychophysiologic Disorder (PPD).
+You might also be wondering about our opinion of Dr. Sarno, whether our approach to treating mind-body symptoms differs, and generally why there have been so many terms to refer to the mind-body connection over the years.